moonline/UW.Olivos-Roche/Paper.rst

        * Curb ramps on collectors
        * Well lighting
        * Green spaces (trees and grassed areas)
-     - * Broken(not maintained sidewalks
+     - * Broken/littered/dark sidewalk section
-       * Littered sidewalks
        * Missing curb ramps on local streets
-       * Dark sidewalk sections
        * Few activity on the streets in the evening
        * No benches/street furniture to rest and stay